Baker Bowl: Other tenants

 The ballpark was selected as a neutral host site for Game 6 of the 1888 World Series played on October 22, 1888.
 4,000 fans saw the National League New York Giants defeat the American Association St. Louis Browns including veteran journalist Henry Chadwick, and popular entertainers DeWolf Hopper and Digby Bell.

 In 1894, six of the National League baseball clubs organized the American League of Professional Football Clubs, a professional soccer league.
 The league's inaugural game was played at Philadelphia Ball Park on October 6, 1894.
 The playing field measured 160 by 330 feet, and 500 fans saw New York defeat Philadelphia 5 to 0.

 The Cleveland Spiders played nine 'home games' at the ballpark on July 29–30, August 5–6, 8, and 11, 1898.

 The minor league baseball Tri-State League contested its 1904 championship game at the Phillies' ball park.
 York defeated Williamsport before 3,500 fans.

 Central High School's football team opened its season against Atlantic City High School on October 20, 1906, at the park.
+The independent Philadelphia Quakers football team played their home games at the ballpark in 1921.

 During its tenure, the park hosted Negro league games, including four postseason seasons.
 In 1921, the Chicago American Giants (champions of the Negro National League) played a series against the team considered the best of the East in the Hilldale Club.
 The Baker Bowl hosted the first two games of a best-of-six series that Hilldale won three (with one tie).